askaborg/askaborg/README.md

     I am a network consultant and a full stack developer.
 I would like to involve myself in emerging technologies and ideas that elevate humanity for generations to come.

-Find me on the web:
 * Read my notes at galadex.com
 * Send me ideas for collaboration at hien-le@lambdastudents.com